-Furthermore, I wish to name a few colleagues from across the healthcare system who have supported the committee's business, though the committee is acutely aware that there are many people who support them behind the scenes too.
+Furthermore, I wish to name a few colleagues from across the healthcare system who have supported the Committee's business, though the Committee is acutely aware that there are many people who support them behind the scenes too.

-Ansaf Azhar (Director of Public Health, Oxfordshire County Council)

-Karen Fuller (Director of Adult Social Care, Oxfordshire County Council)

-Dan Leveson (Place Director, Berkshire, Oxfordshire and Buckinghamshire Integrated Care Board (BOB ICB)

-Julie Dandridge (Deputy Director, BOB ICB)

-Sam Foster (Chief Nursing Director, Oxford University Hospitals NHS FT)

-Dr Ben Riley (Managing Director, Oxford Health NHS FT)

-Helen Shute (Community Services Programme Director Oxford Health NHS FT)

-Will Hancock (Chief Executive, South Central Ambulance Service)

-Rosalind Pearce and Veronica Barry (Executive Directors, Healthwatch Oxfordshire)

-රිරි 2022/23 has been a challenging, but exciting year for the HOSC. ඉට
+- Ansaf Azhar (Oxfordshire County Council OCC) - Karen Fuller (OCC) - Dan Leveson, (Berkshire, Oxfordshire and Buckinghamshire Integrated Care Board (BOB ICB) - Julie Dandridge (BOB ICB) - Sam Foster (Oxford University Hospitals NHS FT (OUH NHS FT) - Dr Ben Riley (Oxford Health NHS FT (OH NHS FT) - Helen Shute (OH NHS FT) - Will Hancock, South Central Ambulance Service - Rosalind Pearce and Veronica Barry (Healthwatch)

-Thanks go also to Oxfordshire County Council cabinet members who have participated regularly in meetings and liaison with the committee including Mark Lygo (public health); Tim Bearder (adult social care) and also to Judy Roberts (Oxfordshire County Council and Vale of White Horse district cabinet member who took part in the primary care deep dive workshop which gave consideration to the particular case of GP estate provision in Didcot).
+Thanks go also to OCC Cabinet members who have participated regularly in meetings and liaison with the committee including Mark Lygo (Public Health); Tim Bearder (Adult Social Care) and also to Judy Roberts (OCC and Vale of White Horse District Cabinet member who took part in the primary care deep dive workshop which gave consideration to the particular case of GP estate provision in Didcot).

-Particular thanks must go to Eddie Scott, the committee's scrutiny officer.
-Although he has left his post at Oxfordshire, he deserves special mention for his exceptional contribution to the work of HOSC.
-Without him many of the HOSC's successes would not have been possible.
+Particular thanks must go to Eddie Scott, the Committee's Scrutiny Officer, who, although he has left his post at Oxfordshire deserves special mention for his exceptional contribution to the work of HOSC and without whom many of the HOSC's successes would not have been possible.

 The fundamental purpose of the HOSC is to provide democratic oversight into the provision of our health services and to provide an alternative door for residents to share their concerns.
-Consequently, I am also grateful to the members of the public that have engaged with the HOSC, either by talking to or writing to the committee.
-This includes engagement from local stakeholders - Wantage Town Council Health Sub-Committee, Keep our NHS Public Oxfordshire, Keep the Horton General, and Didcot Against Austerity.
+Consequently, I am also grateful to all the members of the public that have engaged with the HOSC either by speaking at or sent letters to the Committee, including engagement from local stakeholders, including from Wantage Town Council Health Sub-Committee, Keep our NHS Public Oxfordshire, Keep the Horton General, and Didcot Against Austerity.